varunswing/IT_logger/README.md

 # IT Logger
 :ticket: This application is made using Node Js | Express Js as backend.<br> Logging Changes Required on Modules with Added Technichians.

-:ticket: IT Logger React-Redux app to track IT department tasks and issues<br>
+:ticket: IT Logger is a React-Redux app to track IT department tasks and issues<br>

 :ticket: Uses JSON-Server as mock backend<br>